 Physics I is a laboratory-based course in which students synthesize the fundamental concepts and principles related to matter and energy, including mechanics, wave motion, heat, light, electricity, magnetism, atomic and subatomic physics.
 Through regular laboratory study using such quantities as velocity, acceleration, force, energy, momentum, and charge, students: (1) examine the nature and scope of physics, including its relationship to other sciences and its ability to describe phenomena using physical laws; (2) describe the history of physics and its role in the birth of technology; (3) explore the uses of its models, theories, and laws in various careers; and (4) investigate physics questions and problems related to personal needs and societal issues.
-A graphing calculator will be required for this course.
-It is highly recommended that a student have his/her own graphing calculator.
-The TI-83, TI-84, TI-84 Plus, or TI-Nspire is preferred.
-If a student chooses to use another model or version, the student will be responsible for learning how to use it for various class applications.
+A scientific calculator will be used in this course.